robtweed/mg-showcase/TUTORIAL-GLSDB-BUN.md

-# Using *glsdb* with Fastify
+# Using *glsdb* with Bun.js

 ## Introduction

-In the previous [tutorial document](./TUTORIAL-MGDBX-FASTIFY.md) we looked at how you can use the YottaDB and IRIS databases via the extremely high-performance *mg-dbx-napi* APIs within a Node.js / Fastify-based back-end.
+In the previous [tutorial document](./TUTORIAL-MGDBX-BUN.md) we looked at how you can use the YottaDB and IRIS databases via the extremely high-performance *mg-dbx-napi* APIs within a Bun.serve-based back-end.

 This tutorial builds on that document, but focuses instead on the use of the higher-level abstraction of the YottaDB and IRIS databases provided by our [*glsdb*](https://github.com/robtweed/glsdb) technology.